sanlocoz/LandClassifier/README.md

 <img src="img/3.png" alt="Reflectance" width="300"/>

-*Confustion matrix for error measurement*
+*Confusion matrix for error measurement*

 <img src="img/4.png" alt="Reflectance" width="300"/>

-*Confustion matrix for error measurement*
+*NDVI density plot of NDVI*

 ## What to do next?
 This raster object is implemented for learning purposes.
 There are many advanced algorithms that has been implemented in GIS softwares and GDAL codebase.